PracHub

 video_posts

-• A member may post multiple videos on different dates.
+• Each row in video_posts represents one uploaded video; a member may post multiple videos on different dates.

 Tasks

-A) How many members posted their first-ever video on the same calendar day they joined?
+1. How many members posted their first-ever video on the same calendar date they joined the platform?

-C) For each country, how many distinct members have posted at least one video longer than 60 seconds?
+3. For each country, count how many distinct members have posted at least one video longer than 60 seconds.

 Loading comments...